Introducing Ultimate Vegan Chocolate Tart!

 To finish, the coconut caramel chocolate cream!
 It’s the icing on the cake, literally and figuratively.

-This cream topping has a nice salted caramel flavor with coconut undertones, so good!
-A sprinkle of crushed hazelnuts (or almond, or peanuts) on top and you’re ready to go!
+This cream topping has a nice salted caramel flavor with coconut undertones.
+So good!
+A sprinkle of crushed hazelnuts (or almonds or peanuts) on top, and you’re ready to go!

 I hope you will love these chocolate tartlets!
 They are super rich, chocolatey, creamy, and addicting!
 You will definitely not stop at one slice!

 Let me know in the comments if you try this ultimate vegan chocolate tart recipe!

 Want to Save This Recipe?

 Enter your email below & we’ll send it straight to your inbox!
 Plus, you will receive new recipes every week!

 I’d like to receive more tips & recipes from Full of Plants.